WilliamThyer/williamthyer.github.io/_pages/about.md

 What is this site for?
 ======
 This site is a platform for me to share some of the work I am doing, whether it’s academic or just for fun.
-I hope that you can use it as a place to learn a bit about who I am and what I do.
-If you’re interested, check back in to keep up-to-date about what I’m working on!
+You can check out my full list of [academic publications](https://williamthyer.github.io/publications/), my [data science portfolio](https://williamthyer.github.io/portfolio/), and my [blog](https://williamthyer.github.io/blog/).

 How do I contact you?
 ======